Bjorøy Tunnel: Tolls and auxiliary roads

-The grants were only given for the tunnel to Bjorøy, and not for the necessary roads that would connect Tyssøy to Bjorøy.
+The grants were only given for the tunnel to Bjorøyna, and not for the necessary roads that would connect Tyssøy to Bjorøy.
 This caused local controversy, as some people on Bjorøy disagreed that the tolls on the Bjorøy Tunnel should pay for the Tyssøy Bridge.
 On 13 May 1993, the costs of the connection to Tyssøy were estimated at NOK 5 million.
 The issue was not resolved when the construction of the tunnel started.
 The original costs for the bridge were for NOK 11.4 million, including a 20 m bridge with a clearance of 10 m.
 This was later reduced to 10 m length and 5 m, which reduced the costs to NOK 9.4 million.
 Of this, the county paid NOK 4 million, while the two municipalities had advanced the transporting earthwork from the tunnel to the sound.
 On 22 January 1996, the tunnel company agreed to advance the construction costs and collect it from the tolls, with Sund Municipality guaranteeing for the debt.

 On 2 February 1996, the tunnel company had an agreement with Bru og Tunnelskelskapet, which operates the Bergen Toll Ring, to collect the tolls in the tunnel using the Autopass automatic toll collection system.
 A manual collection system was estimated to cost NOK 1.4 million per year, while an automated system was estimated at NOK 0.4 million.
 The tunnel opened on 7 May 1996, the same day the last ferry ran.
 Originally the plan was to charge tolls similar to the ferry.
 With a manual system, it would not be possible to charge for two-wheeled vehicles and passengers, so the fares for other vehicles were raised slightly.
 In 1995, it had cost NOK 44 for a single passing with a car on the ferry.
 The tolls were set to NOK 120 for all types of vehicles, except two-wheelers, and NOK 72 was charged per travel with pre-paid ticket books.
 Bus riders had to pay for two extra zones.
 The toll plaza was open a few hour each week to allow people to purchase discounted tickets.